Are you thinking about giving up alcohol? After many months of excess maybe you've decided enough is enough. If so, you're not the only one.

 A hard-talking approach to quitting, that you can read in one sitting.
-Jason Vale belief 'there's no such thing as a alcoholic (as society understands it)' will change the way you look at drinking to excess.
+Jason Vale's belief 'there's no such thing as an alcoholic (as society understands it)' will change the way you look at drinking to excess.

-Illustrated guide full of practical advice, written by the founders of One Year, No Beer.
+An ilustrated guide full of practical advice on giving up alcohol, written by the founders of One Year, No Beer.

-Beautifully written and heartbreaking memoir, that's filled with useful advice - once you read the shocking introduction you'll be hooked.
+A beautifully written and heartbreaking memoir that's filled with useful advice - once you read the shocking introduction you'll be hooked.

-2) I tried Allen’s Carr’s Easyway to Stop Drinking Alcohol
+2. I tried Allen Carr’s Easyway to Stop Drinking Alcohol

 This method, which has been credited by dozens of celebrities for helping them quit various addictions, seeks to undo all of the brainwashing you've been exposed to about drink, and encourages you to see yourself as free from alcohol rather than it being something you’re painfully trying to withdrawal from.

-It also makes you question what benefits, if any, you’re getting from alcohol – so you no longer feel like you're missing out on anything, because you decided to stop drinking.
+It also makes you question what benefits, if any, you’re getting from alcohol – so you no longer feel like you're missing out on anything, because you decided on giving up alcohol.

-As well as reading the book, I also attended Allen Carr’s Easyway to Give Up Alcohol workshop in London (there are several around the UK).
-This full-day session lead by someone who’s also given up following the method.
+As well as reading the book (opens in new tab), I also attended Allen Carr’s Easyway to Give Up Alcohol workshop in London (there are several around the UK).
+This full-day session is led by someone who’s also given up following the method.
 This reinforced everything I’d read but also offered the opportunity to ask questions and hear about other people’s experiences in the group.

 There’s also a hypnotherapy section at the end – and absolutely no role-play or group exercises, don’t worry!
-This was a game-changer for me, and also has the added benefit of helping you set a very clear date in your diary for quitting - as you won't ever want a drink again after leaving the session – and if you do, you can attend again for free.
-Allen Carr is also the author of the bestseller, The Easyway to Give Up Smoking.
+This was a game-changer for me, and also had the added benefit of helping you set a very clear date in your diary for quitting - as you won't ever want a drink again after leaving the session.
+And if you do, you can attend again for free.
+Allen Carr is also the author of the bestseller, The Easyway to Stop Smoking (opens in new tab).